 Foreign currency transactions are translated into the functional currency using the spot rate prevailing at the date the transaction first qualifies for recognition.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rate at the reporting date.
-Foreign exchange gains and losses that relate to the Company's revolving loan facility and bank overdraft are recognized in earnings within finance costs.
-All other foreign exchange gains and losses that relate to product purchases are accordingly presented within cost of sales.
+Foreign exchange gains are recognized in net earnings.

 For each foreign operation, the Company determines the functional currency, and items included in the financial statements of each entity are measured using that functional currency.
-The Company's foreign operations are primarily in the Western United States mainland and Hawaii, and have the United States dollar as the functional currency.
-The Company uses direct method of consolidation and on disposal of a foreign operation.
+The Company's foreign operations are primarily in the US, and have the US dollar as the functional currency.